Search Programs

 Career Outlook for Vet Nurses

-The expected addition of 17,100 positions in this field is enhanced by increasing rates of pet ownership and pet expenditures across the US.
-By illustration, the American Pet Products Association (APPA 2021-2022) found that 90.5 million homes had pets and in 2020, an estimated $109.6 billion was expected to be spent on American pets in 2021.
+The expected addition of 25,200 positions in this field is enhanced by increasing rates of pet ownership and pet expenditures across the US.
+By illustration, the American Pet Products Association (APPA 2024) found that Americans spent approximately $109 billion on pets annually.

 How Much Do Vet Nurses Make?
 Veterinary Nursing Salary